omendez30/mycode/README.md

 One Paragraph of your project description goes here.
 Describe what you're trying to do.
 What is the purpose of putting up this repo?

-I would like to learv version control to add to my current knowledge base of python
+I would like to learn version control to add to my current knowledge base of python

 ## Getting Started